adamzvolanek/silver-barnacle/lecturebook/lectures/lecture03/section3_1.md

 # Lecture 3.1 - Computers' and Ports

 There are plenty of common computer ports to go around, including ones we did not mention on this page.
 However a goal of this course to have you become familiar about common ports and their naming standards.
 To be able to think critically and an informed buyer when shopping for new a new computer, laptop, or phone.
-We do not ask you memorize all the different standards of ports for USB, HDMI, or Thunderbolt, but to understand at a high level all the different types of ports purposes and know there are different specifications beyond the advertisment that reads "USB 3 Port".
+We do not ask you memorize all the different standards of ports for USB, HDMI, or Thunderbolt, but to understand at a high level all the different types of ports purposes and know there are different specifications beyond the advertisement that reads "USB 3 Port".

 ## USB (Universal Serial Bus)

 USB ports are used to connect a wide variety of devices to a computer, such as mice, keyboards, printers, and external hard drives.
 USB comes in many different varieties including slower data transferring USB 1.0 and 2.0, to today's modern USB 3.0 type plugs.

 The most common types of USB that remain include USB 3.X Type B for computer monitors and USB 2.0 Type B for printers which can usually be differentiated by the plug color.
 While USB 2.0 type Micro-B can still be found on devices that do not require USB 3.0 data transfer speeds.
-The current push for UBS moderinization includes the popularization of UBS-C including it becoming a common standard in some countries.
+The current push for UBS modernization includes the popularization of UBS-C including it becoming a common standard in some countries.

 ### USB Standards

-A breif explanantion of different USB standards that exist today:
+A brief explanation of different USB standards that exist today:

 - USB 1.x: USB 1.x is the first generation of USB, it was introduced in 1996, it has a maximum data transfer rate of 12 Mbps and it requires a separate power supply to operate high-power devices.